MSFS 2024 Status:

 • Detailed exterior with PBR textures, 3D lighting, winglets, and several animations.

-• Detailed interior with complete cockpit, animated cargo cabin, and plenty of interactions like checklists, windows, doors, etc.
+• Detailed interior with complete cockpit, fully modeled passenger cabin, and plenty of interactions like checklists, windows, doors, etc.

 • Electronic Flight Bag, aka Clipboard, with interactive W&B menu, SimBrief import, performance calculation, various aircraft options, and descent calculator.